svilupp/tomldiary/docs/api-reference.md

   is used with the model name from `EXTRACTOR_MODEL` (default `openai:gpt-5-mini`).
 - `max_prefs_per_category`: Maximum preferences per category (default: 100)
 - `max_conversations`: Maximum conversation history (default: 100)
+- `compaction_config`: Optional `CompactionConfig` describing when automated clean-up sweeps should run.
+- `compactor`: Custom compaction agent instance.
+When omitted and the config is enabled, `compactor_agent()` builds the default tool-enabled agent.

 #### Methods